-National American University, or NAU, is a regionally accredited, for-profit institution of higher learning offering diploma, associate, bachelor's, master's, and doctoral degree programs in business-related disciplines, such as accounting, applied management, business administration and information technology; legal-related disciplines, such as paralegal, criminal justice; in healthcare-related disciplines; and higher education.
+National American University, or NAU, is an accredited, for-profit institution of higher learning offering diploma, associate, bachelor's, master's, and doctoral degree programs in business-related disciplines, such as accounting, applied management, business administration and information technology; legal-related disciplines, such as paralegal, criminal justice; in healthcare-related disciplines; and higher education.
 Courses are predominantly offered online via the internet.
-As of November 30, 2021, NAU operated out of its central administration location in Rapid City, South Dakota and conducted educational programs at Ellsworth Air Force Base, South Dakota, and Naval Submarine Base Kings Bay, Georgia.
+As of November 30, 2022, NAU operated two locations: one in Rapid City, South Dakota and one near Ellsworth Air Force Base, South Dakota.